EranMani/Video-Game-Optimization/Assets/ReadMe.txt

 	- Destroy() will set your object to null or being empty at the end of the frames
 	- DestroyImmediate() will set the game object to null at that point in the code

+* Null Testing
+	- There are 2 ways to test if something is null:
+		1) if (object != null) {}
+		2) if (ReferenceEquals(object, null)) {} <-- This null checking option is way more optimized!

+		When running these checks on a scene that generates thousands of objects, you can see that the second check option is taking much less resources then the first check option, which is commonly used.